PeliconA/news_sentiment_tool_embeddia/README.md

 # News Sentiment Analysis Tool

+NOTE: you can find a mirror repository at https://gitlab.com/Andrazp/news_sentiment_tool_mebeddia.

 The tool classifies articles into negative, neutral or positive.
-It was developed using methods described in the following article.
+It was developed for the Embeddia Hackaton using methods and datasets described in the following article.

 @article{pelicon2020zero,
   title={Zero-shot learning for cross-lingual news sentiment classification},